Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 • Printing

-• Events and travel to local level as not all can afford to travel to capital
+• Events and travel to local level because not all can afford to travel to the capital

 LIMITATIONS AND CHALLENGES